Hallways Handbook

 • To fulfill their responsibilities, when fire drills are in progress, residence hall staff may enter and inspect rooms to ensure that the hall is vacant.

-• University Housing professional staff may enter a student’s room to enforce university policy or policies.
+• University Housing professional staff may enter a student’s room to enforce university policies.

 The following personnel shall be authorized to enter residence hall student rooms under the conditions prescribed above: